duty-bound/ramda/Ramda.md

 ```

 #### unapply
-In the example below, `(1, 2, 3)` cannot be passed directly to `R.sum`, this this function takes an array a a parameter. `unapply` takes these variables, puts them in an array, and supplies them to `R.sum
+In the example below, `(1, 2, 3)` cannot be passed directly to `R.sum`, this function takes an array a a parameter. `unapply` takes these variables, puts them in an array, and supplies them to `R.sum`.
 ```
 R.unapply(R.sum)(1, 2, 3)
 //6